Flu Shots NOW AVAILABLE at all Good Day Pharmacy locations!

 Immunizations at Good Day Pharmacy—Our Pharmacists are certified to vaccinate to help protect you from illness.

 Walk-in to Any of our Good Day Locations and Receive Vaccination On-Site.

 Some vaccines require special attention, so calling ahead is recommended.

 Immunization Clinics Offered On-Site at Your Location.

 Keep your team as healthy as possible during flu season and throughout the year!
 Good Day Pharmacy works with organizations and businesses to help protect team members from the flu.
 We’ll schedule flu shot clinics on site at your location, or your members may visit us at the pharmacies for flu shots and other vaccinations.
-Contact Karen Price at 970-461-1975 ext 343, or print, complete and fax the On-Site Clinic & Vaccine Order Form (PDF) to 970-461-4042.
+Contact Stephanie Rogers at 970-461-9101 for questions or to schedule a clinic today.